 In 2016, former Prime Minister Cameron announced that, “Britain will be able to have a zero rate for sanitary products, meaning the end of the Tampon Tax.”

-Michelle McEttrick, Tesco’s group brand director, said: “For many of our customers, tampons, panty liners and sanitary towels are essential products.
+At the time, Michelle McEttrick, Tesco’s group brand director, said, “For many of our customers, tampons, panty liners and sanitary towels are essential products.